Mortar and pestle with natural ingredients.

 Stress and Skin Health

-Skin is the largest organ in the body and it’s responsible for protecting us from the environment.
-It does this by absorbing and releasing moisture, regulating body temperature, and filtering out toxins.
+Skin is the largest organ in the body, protecting us from the environment.
+It absorbs and releases moisture, regulates body temperature, and filters out toxins.
 Though, the physical toxins in our environment are only one side of the coin.
 Stress, anxiety, and depression can dramatically impact our overall health, as well as the health of our skin.

-The skin is indeed susceptible to stress and can suffer from a number of negative consequences, such as acne, wrinkles and other signs of premature aging, and skin moisture imbalances.
-Interestingly, exercise and diet are also both important factors in stress management as well.
-When diet and exercise are prioritized, you’re body and mind have a more solid foundation with regard to managing stress.
+The skin is indeed susceptible to stress and can suffer from several negative consequences, such as acne, wrinkles, other signs of premature aging, and skin moisture imbalances.
+Interestingly, exercise and diet are also important factors in stress management.

 Natural Skincare is a Journey Worth Taking